 In furtherance of the purposes of the Act, the Authority is engaged in loan purchase programs under which participating institutions originate loans, in accordance with common criteria and procedures, for sale to the Authority.
-The programs are carried out using proceeds from Education Loan Revenue Bonds and Auction Rate Securities (the "Bonds") (see Note 7).
+The programs are carried out using proceeds from Education Loan Revenue Bonds and Auction Rate Securities (the "Bonds") (see Note 6).
 The programs incorporate the following features: prudent lending standards, fixed and variable rate loans, financing programs open concurrently to a number of educational institutions, including public, private and out-of-state, and various reserves established as security for the loan programs.
-A primary goal of the programs is to provide education loans on terms and conditions to finance the costs of attendance for as many families as possible at the not-for-profit institutions out of the state.
-During fiscal year 2010, 98 Massachusetts and 336 out of state public and private institutions participated in the loan programs.
+A primary goal of the programs is to provide education loans on terms and conditions to finance the costs of attendance for as many families as possible at the not-for-profit institutions in the Commonwealth as well as Commonwealth residents attending higher education institutions out of the state.
+During FY2013, 100 Massachusetts and 353 out of state public and private not for profit institutions participated in the loan programs.